 The university provides licensed professional counselors and marital and family therapists for students who need help with personal, emotional, psychological issues, interpersonal, or family problems, academic issues, choice of major (career) etc. No fees are charged for counseling.

 Disability Services

-Students with disabilities should contact the Director of Disability Services.
-This office coordinates servic es for students with disabilities and assists with appropriate accommodations.
+Students with disabilities should contact the Director of Disability Services at 615.966.1781.
+This office coordinates services for students with disabilities and assists with appropriate accommodations.